-Prior to commencing work, the vendor must provide a certification of insurance, referencing the purchase order number, to the attention of the purchasing agent.
+Prior to commencing work, the supplier must provide a certification of insurance, referencing the purchase order number, to the attention of the purchasing agent.

-iv.
-Professional Liability (Errors & Omissions) insurance if professional services are being provided (by licensed and non-licensed professionals), with limits not less than $1,000,000 per claim, for damages caused by acts, errors, omissions, and negligent acts of Contractor/Supplier/Vendor's employees and agents arising from the performance of professional services.
+Professional Liability (Errors & Omissions) insurance if professional services are being provided (by licensed and non-licensed professionals), with limits not less than $1,000,000 per claim, for damages caused by acts, errors, omissions, and negligent acts of Supplier's employees and agents arising from the performance of professional services.

 The Contractor is obligated to pay all Pennsylvania sales tax with the exception of those items for which an exemption might be claimed under Sales and Use Tax Regulation S31.11-S31.16, Act 45.